 Here are the charts, since the original link seems to be falling apart.

-Location of Brecourt Manor in relation to Omaha beach.
+Location of Brecourt Manor in relation to Utah beach.

 And here is the flow of battle:

 After a night of havoc with sporadic contact with the enemy, Lt.
 Richard Winters, Easy Company (506 P.I.R.) managed to collect some of his men and men from other companies.
 He had landed on the northwest corner of Ste.
 Mere Eglise and steadily made his way, picking up others, to the east towards the beaches and then south.
 Eventually he assembled with larger numbers, and moving southward from Le Grand Chemin enemy contact was made; just south of Le Grand Chemin and north of Brecourt Manor a battery of 105 mm guns was shelling Utah Beach.
 Without realizing most of E Company was still making its way to the assembly point, Lt.
 Winters was ordered “to take his men” and knock out the placement.
 Knowing little more than the placement of a machine gun and one artillery piece, Winters and his force of 12 men moved south (Koskimaki, 230 – 231).
 On scouting the area, Winters found that there were actually four 105 mm guns connected by a trench network and defended from a distance by a collection of German MG42 nests.